Our migration to GraphQL puts maritime data at your fingertips

 How is the migration process going?
 And what is the goal?

 Vyterna: We are currently talking to our customers to understand their needs, we want to make sure we cover all their use cases and don’t miss anything.
-Once that is done, and once we have a good idea of how the product should look, we are planning to start tutorials.
+Once that is done, and once we have a good idea of how the solution should look, we are planning to start tutorials.

 What exciting GraphQL opportunities or outcomes are you looking forward to in the future?